-The John and Jill Ker Conway Residence is a 124-unit, mixed-income residence for chronically homeless veterans and low-income residents which opened in Winter 2016.
+The John and Jill Ker Conway Residence, which opened in 2016, is a 124-unit, mixed-income residence for veterans who have formerly experienced chronic homelessness and low-income residents.

 Project Partner and Co-Developer: McCormack Baron Salazar.